 Generally, an SMSF will provide more flexibility and control than an industry or retail super fund.
 With an SMSF you choose the investments whereas a traditional super fund tends to invest in default investments which may not suit your personal investment goals.

-An SMSF can add family, friends and partners as members (up to four members are allowed).
-A bigger balance could give your SMSF more investment options and might be more cost-effective.
-Traditional super funds only allow individual accounts.
+An SMSF can comprise family, friends and partners as members and can have up to six members.
+Pooling superannuation can results in a bigger balance which gives your SMSF more investment options and can also be more cost-effective.
+Traditional super funds only allow individual accounts and each member must pay fees.

-The costs will depend on the investments and are based on what you choose to do.
-Your SMSF only pays for what it uses.
-This means you could reduce your super costs, but that’s up to you.
-You’re the one in control.
+Ongoing fees and costs will depend on your fund's investments and are based on the overall complexity of your SMSF.
+Pleasingly, your SMSF only pays for what it uses meaning you can often find ways to reduce your overall super costs - you’re the one in control.

 You generally need a reasonable amount of super to justify the costs of an SMSF however there is no minimum balance required by law.
 The main considerations are comparing the costs incurred with those for industry or retail super funds, and ensuring that the balance, and any investment returns, are not absorbed by costs and fees.